AllanHoejgaardJensen/helidon-breakfastcode-2019/README.md

 # Breakfast Coding 2019

-This example implements a REST service using Helidon MicroProfile ans shows HTTP Verbs (GET, POST, PUT, DELETE, and PATCH )used together with eTags, caching, content-type based versioning and idempotency.
+This example implements a REST service using Helidon MicroProfile and shows HTTP Verbs (GET, POST, PUT, DELETE, and PATCH )used together with eTags, caching, content-type based versioning and idempotency.